Common Real-World Decode Issues When Using Codable (Part 1)

 Output:

-zhgchgli: It's Accusefive, not Five Accuse!
+zhgchgli: It's "告五人", not "五告人"!

-Complete example demonstration as above!
+The complete example demonstration is as above!

-(Next) Part & Other Scenarios Updated:
+Part 2 & Other Scenarios Updated:

 Summary

-Thanks to @saiday for technical support.
+Thanks to @saiday for the technical support.